orszaghlev/sokoban/README.md

 # Sokoban
-A Java implementation of the classic game Sokoban, where the objective is to place the balls to the right storages.
+A Java implementation of the classic game Sokoban, where the objective is to push the balls into the right storages.

 ![img](https://i.imgur.com/1v8G3fb.png)